balefebvre/cppalp/README.md

   3. Select `Add` and `New Project...`
   4. Follow the instructions (to name the project use lowercases and underscores).
   5. Start the development of the new control.
-- To add the header file provided by ViALUX:
+- To add the header file provided by ViALUX to one of the project of the solution:
-  1. Right click on the solution in the `Solution Explorer` window.
+  1. Right click on this project in the `Solution Explorer` window.
   2. Select `Properties`.
   3. Go to `C/C++`, `General`.
   4. Edit `Additional Include Directories`.
   5. Add path to the `inc/` directory.
   6. Apply the changes.
-- To add the library file provided by ViALUX:
+- To add the library file provided by ViALUX to one of the project of the solution:
-  1. Right click on the solution in the `Solution Explorer` window.
+  1. Right click on the project in the `Solution Explorer` window.
   2. Select `Properties`.
   3. Go to `Linker`, `General`.
   4. Edit `Additional Library Directories`.